Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 4. how to connect two table in sql
 Round1: 1.
 What is redis and LRANGE command?
 2. What is indexing?
 3. COLLSCAN vs IXSCAN in indexing 4.
 Do you know about media query?
 5. What is express.js?
 6. What is data structure?
 7. What is database?
 8. What LIKE do in SQL 9.
 What is aggregation and give some name?
 10. What unwind do in mongoDB?
 11. How would you select all the element present in a column?
 Round2) 12.
 Write a program to sort an element in ascending or in descending order which takes two arguments one is arrays in an array and the second one is order.
 13. Why are you using merge sort to solve above program?
 14. About company 15.
 Tell me two error you get from mongoDB during project implementation 16.
 If you have to set date as default in schema then what you will do?
 Round3) 1.
 Explain product management project 2.
 Explain aws s3 and in which file you kept it.
 3. Explain the whole code flow.
 4. Where did you use aws s3 in your project and explain the whole flow.
-Round1: 1.
-What is redis and LRANGE command?
-2. What is indexing?
-3. COLLSCAN vs IXSCAN in indexing 4.
-Do you know about media query?
-5. What is express.js?
-6. What is data structure?
-7. What is database?
-8. What LIKE do in SQL 9.
-What is aggregation and give some name?
-10. What unwind do in mongoDB?
-11. How would you select all the element present in a column?
-Round2) 12.
-Write a program to sort an element in ascending or in descending order which takes two arguments one is arrays in an array and the second one is order.
-13. Why are you using merge sort to solve above program?
-14. About company 15.
-Tell me two error you get from mongoDB during project implementation 16.
-If you have to set date as default in schema then what you will do?
-Round3) 1.
-Explain product management project 2.
-Explain aws s3 and in which file you kept it.
-3. Explain the whole code flow.
-4. Where did you use aws s3 in your project and explain the whole flow.
-Round1: 1.
-What is redis and LRANGE command?
-2. What is indexing?
-3. COLLSCAN vs IXSCAN in indexing 4.
-Do you know about media query?
-5. What is express.js?
-6. What is data structure?
-7. What is database?
-8. What LIKE do in SQL 9.
-What is aggregation and give some name?
-10. What unwind do in mongoDB?
-11. How would you select all the element present in a column?
-Round2) 12.
-Write a program to sort an element in ascending or in descending order which takes two arguments one is arrays in an array and the second one is order.
-13. Why are you using merge sort to solve above program?
-14. About company 15.
-Tell me two error you get from mongoDB during project implementation 16.
-If you have to set date as default in schema then what you will do?
-Round3) 1.
-Explain product management project 2.
-Explain aws s3 and in which file you kept it.
-3. Explain the whole code flow.
-4. Where did you use aws s3 in your project and explain the whole flow.
-Round1: 1.
-What is redis and LRANGE command?
-2. What is indexing?
-3. COLLSCAN vs IXSCAN in indexing 4.
-Do you know about media query?
-5. What is express.js?
-6. What is data structure?
-7. What is database?
-8. What LIKE do in SQL 9.
-What is aggregation and give some name?
-10. What unwind do in mongoDB?
-11. How would you select all the element present in a column?
-Round2) 12.
-Write a program to sort an element in ascending or in descending order which takes two arguments one is arrays in an array and the second one is order.
-13. Why are you using merge sort to solve above program?
-14. About company 15.
-Tell me two error you get from mongoDB during project implementation 16.
-If you have to set date as default in schema then what you will do?
-Round3) 1.
-Explain product management project 2.
-Explain aws s3 and in which file you kept it.
-3. Explain the whole code flow.
-4. Where did you use aws s3 in your project and explain the whole flow.
-Where are you from?

 Asked about functionup bootcamp and what is the course duration?
 What are the tech stack you are working on?